 We have already stated that accountability and transparency are the principal reasons for public reporting of our performance, but there is more to accountability and transparency in healthcare than that.
 We believe that public reporting of quality performance will change provider and patient behavior.
 Typically healthcare providers only receive delayed, retrospective reviews of their performance, which does not change behavior significantly, in our judgment.
 In the Old Testament, a verse declares that "because punishment against an evil deed is delayed, the hearts of men are set upon doing evil."
-The principle is that without immediacy between the consequences and/or evaluation of an action and the action itself, the potential for the performance is never for punitive reasons, the principle is the same.
+The principle is that without immediacy between the consequences and/or evaluation of an action and the action itself, the potential for the consequence to effect positive change is diminished or eliminated.
+While auditing provider performance is never for punitive reasons, the principle is the same.
 If the reporting of the results is significantly removed in time from the events being audited, it will have little impact upon provider behavior.